 Performance may vary depending on both host and guest configuration.
 Most emulation logic is executed in a single thread; therefore, systems with better IPC (instructions per clock) generally should be able to emulate higher clock speeds.

-- WinBox for 86Box by Laci bá’
+- WinBox for 86Box by Laci bá’ (Windows only)

 It is also possible to use 86Box on its own with the

 See our documentation for an overview of the emulator’s features and user interface.

 Get in touch

 You can reach us on our IRC channel, Discord server or Twitter to discuss anything related to retro computing and, of course, 86Box.
 We look forward to hearing from you!

 86Box is released under the GNU General Public License, version 2 or later.
 For more information, see the

 COPYING file in the root of the repository.

 The emulator can also optionally make use of munt, FluidSynth, Ghostscript and Discord Game SDK, which are distributed under their respective licenses.

 We do not charge you for the emulator but donations are still welcome.
 You can also support the project on Patreon.